Journal of Policy Analysis and Management

-The Journal of Policy Analysis and Management is a quarterly peer-reviewed academic journal covering issues and practices in policy analysis and public management.
+The Journal of Policy Analysis and Management (JPAM) is a quarterly peer-reviewed academic journal covering issues and practices in policy analysis and public management.
 It was established in 1981 and contains books reviews and a department devoted to discussing ideas and issues of importance to practitioners, researchers, and academics.
 It is the official journal of the Association for Public Policy Analysis and Management and published by Wiley-Blackwell.
 The current editor-in-chief is Erdal Tekin.
 According to the Journal Citation Reports, the journal has a 2017 impact factor of 3.444, ranking it 27th out of 353 journals in the category "Economics" and 5th out of 47 journals in the category "Public Administration".

 History

-The Association for Public Policy Analysis and Management established the Journal of Policy Analysis and Management in 1981 through the merger of two other journals – Policy Analysis (1975-1981) and Public Policy (1940-1981).
+The Association for Public Policy Analysis and Management established the Journal of Policy Analysis and Management in 1981 through the merger of two other journals – Policy Analysis (1975–1981) and Public Policy (1940–1981).

 Editors-in-chief

 The following persons have been editors-in-chief of the Journal of Policy Analysis and Management: